Grabot/flutter_emoji_keyboard/README.md

 ## Usage
-To use this plugin, add `emoji_keyboard` as dependency in your pubspec.yaml file.
+To use this plugin, add `emoji_keyboard_flutter` as dependency in your pubspec.yaml file.

 ## Sample Usage
 ```